newjar/newjar.github.io/_posts/2017-04-14-How-To-Install-Spotify-on-Fedora-25.md

 author: nurulfajar
 ---

 Since i moved my main linux distro from Ubuntu to Fedora, i'm felt a big different flavors.
-Ubuntu or Debian based distro is easy for software installation, but in fedora i feel a bit bleeding.
+Ubuntu or Debian based distro is easy for software installation, but on fedora i feel a bit bleeding.

 lets trying to install Spotify client on Fedora 25.